Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

   - Analyze the language's runtime performance
   - Evaluate memory management and resource utilization
 #v(10pt)
+// when we are auditing only the on chain point, should this point be included?
 4. Compatibility and Interoperability
   - Check compatibility with other languages and systems
   - Assess ease of integration with existing codebases
 #v(10pt)
 5. Standard Library and Ecosystem